RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--timeout <second>`: The timeout to use for the submission.
 - `--memory <bytes>`/`-m <bytes>`: The maximum amount of memory in bytes the any submission may use.
 - `--table`: Print a table of which testcases were solved by which submissions.
 May be used to deduplicate testcases that fail the same solutions.
-- `--skip-generic`: when passed, all generic tests in the testcases are skipped.
+- `--skip-testcase-sanity-checks`: when passed, all generic tests in the testcases are skipped.

 ## `test`